awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

 **To get a copy of a running stack's template**

-1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation/](https://console.aws.amazon.com/cloudformation/)\.
+1. Open the CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation/](https://console.aws.amazon.com/cloudformation/)\.

 1. From the list of stacks, select the `BasicWebServerStack`\.

 1. Choose **Actions**, and then **View/Edit template in Designer**\.

-AWS CloudFormation gets a copy of the `BasicWebServerStack` stack's template and displays it in AWS CloudFormation Designer, where you can view the template resources and their relationships\.
+CloudFormation gets a copy of the `BasicWebServerStack` stack's template and displays it in AWS CloudFormation Designer, where you can view the template resources and their relationships\.
 In the following step, we'll use AWS CloudFormation Designer to modify the template\.

 ## Step 2: Modify a template<a name="working-with-templates-cfn-designer-walkthrough-updatebasicwebserver-modify-template"></a>